allegro/allegro.tech/_posts/2020-10-09-bigflow-a-python-framework-for-data-processing-on-gcp.md

 * BigQuery

 The provided utils make it easier to create processes in each technology.
-Besides the listed technologies, you can use anything that you can express in Python.
+Besides the listed technologies, you can use anything that you can express in Python (for example fastai, PyTorch, Pandas, etc.).

 BigQuery is not usually considered as a data processing tool but as an ad-hoc analysis and storage system.
 We find it to be fast, reliable, and very easy (you need to know SQL, that's all) to use for creating data processing pipelines.
 With